WohlSoft/Moondust-Devkit-Help/Intro/QuickStart/HowToMakeLevels.md

 game character on touch, and some are may to kill it instantly, and also able to destroy other objects which have touched them.
 There are special blocks with own algorithm of interaction with the player.
-For example: switch, switching wall, what changing his state frol lock to unlock and back; switches between player characters and character limit blocks, what allows walk throught them only for one of characters, for other characters theese blocks working as normal, etc. As there is a special type of blocks which can have any size.
+For example: switch, switching wall, what changing his state from lock to unlock and back; switches between player characters and character limit blocks, what allows walk through them only for one of characters, for other characters these blocks working as normal, etc. As there is a special type of blocks which can have any size.
 This is a Sizable blocks.

 **[Background objects](../../EditLevel/Items#bgo)** - are a sceneries.
 But some BGO can have special
-features: platform movement paths, will define movement paths for moting "platforms", reverser, what will revert platform's speed back.
-Some BGO allows to clibmb on them.
+features: platform movement paths, will define movement paths for moving "platforms", reverse block, what will revert platform's speed back.
+Some BGO allows to climb on them.
 BGO can be background and foreground.
 Foreground BGO placing over all other level items.

 **[Non-playable characters](../../EditLevel/Items#npc)** - are a main game unit, what building the game
-process: theese is a enemies, friends, items, power-ups, sceneries, etc.
+process: these is a enemies, friends, items, power-ups, sceneries, etc.
 Each NPC have his algorithm, and can be programmed.

 **[Warp/Door points](../../EditLevel/Items#warps)** - are a special units, which allow to player teleport from first